TheYoBots/Lishogi-Bot/README.md

 ### Mac/Linux:
 - **NOTE:** Only Python 3 is supported!
+- Upgrade pip to prevent any flaws in further commands.
+To do so execute `pip install --upgrade pip`.
 - Download the repo into Lishogi-Bot directory.
 - Navigate to the directory in cmd/Terminal: `cd Lishogi-Bot`.
 - Install virtualenv: `pip install virtualenv`.